mairanafees/zynxis-internship-mairanafees/Week_2/README.md

 Build a reusable UI component library using React.js featuring Buttons, Cards, and Modals with a slate-grey dark theme, demonstrating reusable components and modern frontend development practices.

----

-## 👩‍💻 Author

-**Maira Nafees**

-Frontend Development Intern — Zynxis

----

-⭐ If you found this project helpful, consider giving it a star!